We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 Q. Does a robot mower mulch leaves?

-Yes, a robot mower can chop leaves into smaller pieces that can then be used to mulch a lawn.
+Yes, an automated lawn mower can chop leaves into smaller pieces that can then be used to mulch a lawn.
 Some models even have a mulching function.
-However, although most models can automatically mulch leaves, they’re not designed to do so in the most effective way.
+However, although most models can chop up a few incidental leaves, they’re not designed to mulch large quantities.

-Mark Wolfe is a writer and product tester with a background in the nursery and landscaping industry.
-For more than 20 years, he mowed, edged, planted, pruned, cultivated, irrigated, and renovated beautiful landscapes.
+Mark Wolfe is a writer and product tester with a background in the nursery and landscaping industry where he mowed, edged, planted, pruned, cultivated, irrigated, and renovated beautiful landscapes.
 Now he tests and writes reviews about the latest outdoor power equipment, hand tools, lawn care products, and other outdoor living goods.